 Investing in Vietnam?
 See Cekindo’s Company Registration Services

-Most of the investors opt for a foreign limited liability company.
+Most of investors opt for a foreign limited liability company.
 However, if you’re an investor seeking a more convenient option or would like to test the water in the Vietnamese market first, a branch office or a representative office could be your option.

 The Differences between Representative Office and Branch Office in Vietnam